FourcadeL/GB-Engine/README.md

 ### Dependencies

-This engine is written is z80 assembly and requires the rgbds tools to build properly (rgbasm, rgblink and rgbfix) You can found them at : https://rgbds.gbdev.io/
+This engine is written in z80 assembly and requires the rgbds tools to build properly (rgbasm, rgblink and rgbfix) You can found them at : https://rgbds.gbdev.io/

+The audio data is compiled using a small compiler I wrote, you can find it here : https://github.com/FourcadeL/aria

 ### Building